 [ERROR] 2018-11-19T15:50:54,327Z [main] ConsolePrint.uncaughtException - Unexpected Error: Failed to initialize pool: Connection reset com.zaxxer.hikari.pool.HikariPool$PoolInitializationException: Failed to initialize pool: Connection reset ClientConnectionId:765c4b14- 8486-48fc-ba75-b4606917ab98

 -Djava.security.egd=file:/dev/./urandom.
 For example:

 java -Djava.security.egd=file:/dev/./urandom -jar identitymanager.jar --config-file identitymanager.conf

 This issue should be Linux specific.
-During the establishing of the DB connection certain DB APIs (such as JDBC) use
+During the establishing of the database connection certain database APIs (such as JDBC) use

 random number generation via